App Version: 6.4

 Rooms!
 6.2 (2019-07-09):

 - Restoring all in-app purchases gives an "Internal Error" for the Convolution Reverb IAP, as the app does not anymore 'know' this IAP.
 Simply ignore this message.
-Will be fixed in the next version.
+Fixed in version 6.4.

 Demo videos ⬆